WAPA Ault to Cloverly Transmission Line

 Estimated cost: $65 million

-The Northern Colorado Area Plan would increase generation capacity, enhance electric reliability and expand load-serving capability of the Xcel Energy electric transmission system north of Greeley.
+The Northern Colorado Area Plan would increase electric transmission capacity, enhance electric reliability and expand load-serving capability of the Xcel Energy electric transmission system north of Greeley.

-The proposed project includes building approximately 25 miles of new 115-kilovolt (kV) and 230-kV transmission line between the Western Area Power Authority (WAPA) Ault Substation and a location northeast of Greeley where the new 115-kV transmission lines connects to Xcel Energy's existing 115-kV line near the Cloverly Substation.
-The project also includes construction of two new substations and the expansion of two existing substation facilities.
-The proposed project is the first step in replacing the existing 44-kV infrastructure throughout the region with higher voltage facilities.
-The 44-kV system is one of the oldest transmission assets owned by Xcel Energy, with infrastructure dating back to the early 1900's.
-Pending approvals, the project is expected to be completed by 2020.
+The proposed project includes building approximately 20 miles of new 115/230-kilovolt (kV) transmission line between the Western Area Power Authority (WAPA) Ault Substation and a location northeast of Greeley where the new 115/230-kV transmission line connects to Xcel Energy's existing 115-kV line near the Cloverly Substation.
+The project also includes construction of two new substations and the improvement of two existing substation facilities.
+The project is the first step in a comprehensive plan to upgrade the region’s infrastructure and modernize the transmission system.
+Pending approvals, the project is expected to be complete in 2021.

 Schedule (Pending Approval)

 2019 - Begin construction

 2020 - Begin construction of transmission line